strzibny/vagrant-presentation/README.md

 - Vagrant in Fedora
 - Demo

+## The Goal

+The goal is to have isolated, distributable and portable development environments.

+- Isolated so your project's setup does not mess up with your workstation or other projects
+- Distributable so new member of your team can just clone your project with Vagrantfile and get the project running easily by reusing the configuration
+- Portable so you can run your project's development environment on Linux, Windows or Mac OS

 ## Vagrant World

 Vagrant is built around hosts, guests, providers and provisioners.
 Images are distributed in a provider-specific *.box* files